Sirenentest: this very important day takes place in Switzerland every first Wednesday of February.

 Do not miss the official TV spot about the National Siren Testing Day, a seriously funny and self-ironic display of the siren system as a very complex clockwork machine made of all the things that make Switzerland unique: Army knives, cheese, bells, and, of course, money!

-This year's day of siren testing has made me realize one thing, though: If nations were TV characters, Switzerland would definitely be The Big Bang Theory's Sheldon Cooper.
+This year's day of siren testing has made me realize one thing, though: if nations were TV characters, Switzerland would definitely be Sheldon Cooper of The Big Bang Theory.